 It was billed as Cinema under the Stars.
 Under the clouds was more like it.
 But the clouds didn’t dribble.
 The wind didn’t blow (too much).
 And with barely a hitch, The Peninsula New York unveiled its first outdoor movie night on the terrace of its roof bar Salon de Ning on Monday night.

 Make that plein air cinema.
-The movie was Amelie, the feather light, Proust-infected rom com that landed Audrey Tautou’s neo-Lousie Brooks haircut in countless magazines, ca 2001.
+The movie was Amelie, the feather light, Proust-inflected rom com that landed Audrey Tautou’s neo-Lousie Brooks haircut in countless magazines, ca 2001.

 It was part one in a four-part invention – a quartet of French movies that will be shown on the last Monday of the month from now through October.
 Coming soon to a chic midtown terrace near you (if you happen to be in New York) are Chocolat (August 27), A Very Long Engagement (September 24) and The Artist (October 29).